14 FAM 500

 (1) A fixed maximum rate for commercial or other lodging as prescribed by the appropriate agency's regulations (the authorizing officer may specify a lesser rate under certain circumstances); and

 (2) A fixed locality rate for meals and incidental expenses that requires no receipts or traveler certification.
 These rates are prescribed by the appropriate agency's regulations (the authorizing officer may specify a lesser rate under certain circumstances).

-Lowest-class steamer accommodations: The least expensive class of reserved accommodations available on a steamer.
+Lowest-class cruise vessel accommodations: The least expensive class of reserved accommodations available on a steamer.

 Meals: See the definition of per diem.

 Mobile home: Any type of house trailer or mobile dwelling constructed for use as a residence and designed to be moved overland, either by self-propulsion or towing.
 (See 14 FAM 632.1 (d) regarding transportation of mobile homes during domestic transfers.)